 The Toxic Substances Control Act (TSCA) was enacted by Congress in 1976 (see 15 U.S.C. §2601 et seq.) and gave the U.S. EPA the authority to protect the public from unreasonable risk of injury to health or the environment by regulating the manufacture, sale, and use of chemicals currently produced or imported into the United States.
 The TSCA, however, does not address wastes produced as byproducts of manufacturing.
 The types of chemicals regulated by the act fall into two categories: existing and new.
 New chemicals are defined as "any chemical substance which is not included in the chemical substance list compiled and published under [TSCA] section 8(b)."
-This list included all of chemicals include any chemical currently listed under section 8 (b).
+This list included all of chemical substances manufactured or imported into the U.S. prior to December 1979.
+Existing chemicals include any chemical currently listed under section 8 (b).
 The distinction between existing and new chemicals is necessary as the act regulates each category of chemicals in different ways.
 The U.S. EPA repeatedly screens both new and existing chemicals and can require reporting or testing of those that may pose an environmental or human-health hazard.
 The U.S. EPA can ban the manufacture and import of those chemicals that pose an unreasonable risk.